-The Terminal may send to the UICC a specific STATUS command indicating that the initialization procedure of the application has been successfully executed.
+The terminal may send to the UICC a specific STATUS command indicating that the initialization procedure of the application has been successfully executed.

-There can only be one active session on a given logical channel.
+There can only be one active selectable application session on a given logical channel.
+Therefore, in order to activate a new selectable application session in parallel to another, a new logical channel shall be opened.